softlivre/benchmarks/README.md

+# SOFTLIVRE benchmarks

-# simple scripts to test php and database performance across different servers by henrique / softlivre.com.br
+Simple scripts to test php and database performance across different servers by henrique / softlivre.com.br

-# not to be on public view, what apllies to this whole project
+* not to be on public view, what apllies to this whole project